bc-anaisabel/meta_analysis_climate_restor/README.md

 [9] Soule, P. T. (2005).
 A comparison of 30-yr climatic temperature normals for the southeastern United States. southeastern geographer, 45(1), 16-24.

 [10] Copeland, S. M., Munson, S. M., Bradford, J. B., & Butterfield, B. J. (2019).
 Influence of climate, post‐treatment weather extremes, and soil factors on vegetation recovery after restoration treatments in the southwestern US.
 Applied Vegetation Science, 22(1), 85-95.

+[11] Hogg, E.H., Barr, A.G., and Black, T.A.
+(2013).
+A simple soil moisture index for representing multi-year drought impacts on aspen productivity in the western Canadian interior.
+Agricultural and Forest Meteorology 178-179, 173-182.

+[12] Natural Resources Canada.
+Climate change impacts on forests: drought. in https://www.nrcan.gc.ca/climate-change/impacts-adaptations/climate-change-impacts-forests/forest-change-indicators/drought/17772 consulted on April 08, 2022.

+[13] Rey-Benayas JM, Newton AC, Diaz A, Bullock JM.
+(2009).
+Enhancement of biodiversity and ecosystem services by ecological restoration: a meta-analysis.
+Science 325, 1121–1124.